fshowalter/movielog/reviews/psycho-circus-1966.md

 ---
-sequence: 3
-date: 2014-08-11
+date: 2014-08-09
 imdb_id: tt0060865
 title: Psycho-Circus (1966)
 grade: C
 slug: psycho-circus-1966
 ---

-_Circus of Fear_ plays like two films stitched together.
+_Psycho-Circus_ plays like two films stitched together.
 One great, one mediocre.

 It opens with an armored car rumbling down a London street.
 Cut to a man aboard a boat approaching the Tower Bridge.
 He raises his arm to check the time.
 Zoom in on his wristwatch.
 It’s just after dawn.